Substra/substra-documentation/docs/source/how-to/deploying-substra/index.rst

 Familiarity with infrastructure, and Kubernetes in particular, is recommended.

-- :ref:`ops walkthrough` guides you through deploying a production environment
+:ref:`The walkthrough guide <ops walkthrough>` takes you step by step through deploying a production environment.
-- :ref:`ops howto` are guides on some tasks of interest.
+More specific how-to guides cover additional points.

-- :ref:`ops upgrade notes` should be read when upgrading from one version to the next.
+:ref:`ops upgrade notes` cover relevant changes when upgrading from one version to the next.

-- :ref:`compatibility table` holds a reference of Substra versions.
+The :ref:`compatibility table` contains a reference of Substra versions compatible with one another.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :hidden:

    walkthrough.rst
-   howto.rst
+   howto/existing-volumes.rst
+   howto/external-database.rst
+   howto/sso-oidc.rst
    upgrade-notes.rst